 Walks near Edenbridge

-- Eden Valley Walk - Travel through the beautiful Eden Valley and the High Weald on this walk through Kent.
+- Eden Valley Walk - Travel through the beautiful Eden Valley and the High Weald on this 15 mile walk through Kent.

 The route starts at Edenbridge and heads towards Hever and the excellent Hever Castle with its double-moated castle and 125 acres of spectacular gardens